cllckn/information-and-communication-technologies/module6/README.md

 # nslookup — translates domain names into IP addresses (and vice versa)
 # ---------------------------

-# nslookup is a command-line tool used to query DNS (Domain Name System)
+# nslookup is a command-line tool used to perform DNS queries,
-# It translates domain names into IP addresses (and vice versa)
+# such as translating domain names into IP addresses (and vice versa).

 nslookup google.com